How to clear the Dropbox cache folder

 highlighter icon

-2. Once there, enter the command to remove the files in the Dropbox cache directory:
+2. Run the following command to remove cache files:

-• For non team users, enter the path: rm -R ~/Dropbox/.dropbox.cache/*
+• For individual accounts, enter the path: rm -R ~/Dropbox/.dropbox.cache/*

-• For team users, enter the path: ~/Organization Dropbox/.dropbox.cache
+• For team accounts, enter the path: ~/Organization Dropbox/.dropbox.cache

 • For personal linked accounts, enter the path: ~/Dropbox (Personal)/.dropbox.cache